euonymblog/Antoniamochan.com/_posts/2017-07-18-another-change.md

 &nbsp;

 This also felt like a good time to move to my new website, which I've built myself and I hope showcases how much I've learned (as well as how much more I have to learn!).
 So take a look around, and please let me know what you think.
+Until I get my comments sorted, you can contact me [via the website](/contact.html), or on [twitter](https://twitter.com/antoniam).